geritapan/geritapan/README.md

 i have **anxiety**, so i act odd around new people til i get to know you

-i **ageregress** sometimes, ill usually put 'little' or 'agere' in my name if i am

 i dont take **rejection** well, i may go quiet after being told no

 i suffer from **mental health issues**